p8-5/ethereum-development-with-go-book/README.md

 - The [BROWSER StackExchange](https://BROWSER.stackexchange.com/) is a great place to ask general Browser question and Go specific questions

-- You can also reach out to me on Twitter [@BROWSER COIN](https://twitter.com/BROWSER CO)
+- You can also reach out to me on Twitter [@BROWSER HASH](https://twitter.com/BROWSER HASH)

 ## Development